 (in fact it’s a sympitar …)

 When I was a teenager in Edinburgh the top act on the folk scene was the Corries.
 They went on to major success as a duet and to write unofficial national anthem “Flower of Scotland”.
 (A bit militaristic for my taste but that’s something else) One of the Corries, Roy Williamson, built them a pair of instruments, the combolins.
 One combined a mandolin and a guitar along with four bass strings tunable with slides, the other combined guitar, a set of sympathetic strings and a bandurria, the latter being an instrument Williamson had played since the early days of the Corrie Folk Trio.
-Both Roy and Ronnie have passed on, there’s not a lot of information about the Combolins and as far as I know they haven’t been seen or heard for many years.
+Roy has passed on, there’s not a lot of information about the Combolins and as far as I know they haven’t been seen or heard for many years.

 So … a while ago Ted Brown asked if I could make one.
 Long pause, much sucking of teeth and a bit of “Are you kidding?”.
 Long discussion.
 With very little information to go on we decided not to even try to stick to the original design, to skip the mandolin / bandurria neck, to go with sympathetic strings and otherwise keep it as simple as possible.
 (That last bit may have been a joke) Finally on the original it sounds as if the bass strings have a sitar style Jawari buzz bridge and this was the sound that was wanted.
 The result is essentially a sympitar, a guitar sitar hybrid.
 I’ve built this instrument with a floating bridge and tailpiece, partly so we can play with different configurations.
 The present bridge is temporary while I get the rest of the instrument set up.